Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 ## Early tagging your repository

 Hog assumes at least a tag is present in your repository.
-It is useful to create a first tag of your repository before moving ththings around.
+It is useful to create a first tag of your repository before moving things around.
 To do this simply run

 ```bash